How to Apply

 See our list of NUIN-affiliated faculty.
 The ability of faculty to take new students may change from year to year.
 We encourage you to review faculty profiles and websites to learn more about their research.

 NUIN does not require a writing sample.

-Application fee waivers are available from The Graduate School.
+Application fee waivers are available from The Graduate School for eligible applicants.
+The fee waiver process is embedded in the application itself.
 The number of waivers issued each year is limited, and all waivers are awarded on a first-come, first-served basis.
 For more information regarding the process, please see TGS Admissions.
-Note that NUIN is unable to provide fee waivers and has no oversight in the fee waiver process.

 Potential applicants to NUIN who require accommodations should let us know by contacting firstname.lastname@example.org.
 We will work with AccessibleNU to provide the necessary accommodations to apply or to visit campus for an in-person interview.
 If accepted to Northwestern, AccessibleNU is available to provide possible services and accommodations to the student.
 The SSD office may be contacted by email at or by phone at 847-467-5530.

 For questions concerning program details and admissions, please contact email@example.com.